-Section 1.
-The Undertaking shall generally consist of the acquisition, improvement and equipment of the Undertaking for the Tahoe-Reno Industrial Center Tax Increment Area to include without limitation a water project as defined in NRS 278C.140 and to pay with tax increment revenues, in whole or in part, the costs of such an Undertaking, as more fully provided in the Act, specifically NRS 278C.150, 278C.157 and NRS 278C.250, including (i) payments under contracts with the Owners to reimburse the Owners for costs incurred by the Owners in connection with the Undertaking, and (ii) advances by the County for administrative costs associated with administering the Tahoe-Reno Industrial Center Tax Increment Area, and all appurtenances and incidentals necessary, useful or desirable, including real and other property therefor, which is more particularly described (with all segment lengths to be current approximations subject to minor adjustment) as set forth below:
+Section 6.
+The Undertaking is hereby ordered.
+The Undertaking shall consist of the acquisition, improvement and equipment of certain improvements for the Tahoe-Reno Industrial Center Tax Increment Area to include without limitation a water project as defined in

+NRS 278C.140, and the County shall pay with tax increment revenues, in whole or in part, the costs of such an Undertaking, as more fully provided in the Act, specifically NRS 278C.150, 278C.157 and NRS 278C.250, including (i) payments under contracts with the Owners to reimburse the Owners for costs incurred by the Owners in connection with the Undertaking, and (ii) advances by the County for administrative costs associated with administering the Tahoe-Reno Industrial Center Tax Increment Area, and all appurtenances and incidentals necessary, useful or desirable, including real and other property therefor, which is more particularly described (with all segment lengths to be current approximations subject to minor adjustment) as set forth below: